Privacy Policy — Ask Safely Assistant

 Scope

 This policy covers the Ask Safely product: the web app at app.asksafely.ai, the iOS app, and the Android app.
-It applies to all user tiers — Guest and Essential.
+It applies to all user tiers — Guest, Essential, Expert, and Founding Membership.

 For the marketing website at asksafely.ai, see the Marketing Site Privacy Policy.